Parameter Estimation with Increased Precision for Elliptic and Hypo-elliptic Diffusions: Analytic results for statistical inference

-has also appeared in results by \cite{iguchi:21-2, igu:22}, where a weak high order approximation was developed for elliptic SDEs via a different approach.
+It is worth mentioning that the quantity $ \bar{p}^{\,\mathrm{I}}_{e,\Delta} (x, y; \theta) $ has also appeared in results by \cite{iguchi:21-2, igu:22}, where a weak high order approximation was developed for elliptic SDEs via a different approach.
 We also note that $ \bar{p}^{\,\mathrm{I}}_\Delta (x, y; \theta)$ has the following properties: \begin{itemize} \item[(i)] The normalising constant is equal to 1, i.e. it holds that

 \item[(ii)] $\Psi^{\mrm{weak}} (\Delta,x , y ; \theta)$, thus, also, $ \bar{p}^{\,\mathrm{I}}_\Delta (x, y; \theta)$, can, in general, take negative values, as do other closed-form expansions proposed by \cite{ait:08} and \cite{li:13}. \end{itemize}